WilliamCerros/Instagram_Project/ReadMe.md

 DB_PASSWORD=

 then open
-your terminal and within your working directory
+your terminal and within your working directoryrun

-run php artisan migrate
+'php artisan migrate'

 Then to setup application key, in your terminal run

-php artisan key:generate
+'php artisan key:generate'

 then finally run the command

-php artisan serve
+'php artisan serve'

 to boot up your localhost